Frequently Asked Questions

 When are the TYP information sessions?

-These sessions happen on various weekday evenings and Saturdays 3-5pm from February to end of April.
+These sessions happen on various Wednesday evenings from February to end of April.
 Refer to the "TYP Important Dates and Events" page for session times.
 There are additional info sessions held at various agencies across Toronto.

 How long are the information sessions?